KU Department of Respiratory Care Education

 Having worked clinically as a registered respiratory therapist, Burnett has more than 20 years of experience in hospital, physician office, and rehabilitative settings.

-Burnett is evaluating the impact of different exercise strategies on cancer survivors in home-based intervention studies.
-In addition, he provides cardiopulmonary exercise expertise in collaboration on studies with researchers from the KU Cancer Center.
+Another of Burnett's projects involves evaluating the impact of different exercise strategies on cancer survivors in home-based intervention studies.
+He also provides cardiopulmonary exercise expertise in collaboration on studies with researchers from the KU Cancer Center.
 These projects include diet and exercise interventions aimed at improving health outcomes for breast cancer survivors.